a11yproject/a11yproject.com/README.md

 You can learn about helping this project by reading our [Code of Conduct](/code-of-conduct/), [Contributor documentation](https://a11yproject.com/contributing-guidelines/), and [Content Style Guide](https://a11yproject.com//content-style-guide/).
 Please familiarize yourself with them before submitting content.

 This `README` is focused on the technical side of the project.
-If you are interested in contributing information like Posts or Resources, please refer to our FOO.
+If you are interested in contributing information like Posts or Resources, please refer to our [Contributing Guidelines](https://a11yproject.com/contributing-guidelines/).

 ## Development